-- If you are using Healthie, you can build an intake form set specifically for free consultations, if there is a set of paperwork (such as a disclaimer, billing information, or brief health history form) you’d like your clients to complete, even prior to a free consultation (Some providers wait until after the free consultation to send paperwork over, while others prefer to collect information upfront and send additional forms afterward).
+- If you are using Healthie, you can build an intake form set specifically for free consultations.
+To learn how you can try out all of our most sought after features with none of the risk, click here.
+If there is a set of paperwork (such as a disclaimer, billing information, or brief health history form) you’d like your clients to complete, even prior to a free consultation (Some providers wait until after the free consultation to send paperwork over, while others prefer to collect information upfront and send additional forms afterward).

 We completely understand that it doesn’t make sense for all providers to offer a free consultation, and you 100% may fall into that camp.
 We have seen both instances play out very successfully in private practices.